 - Athletic fees approved by the Board of Education will be charged for athletes in grades 6-12.
-Athletic fees will be collected at the beginning of each sport season prior to the first competitive contest. - Students who qualify under the Federal Free or Reduced-Price Meal Program are exempt from athletic fees. - Athletic fees for athletes who are not enrolled in a Poudre School District school shall be 150% of the amounts otherwise specified.
+Athletic fees will be collected at the beginning of each sport season prior to participation in the first official practice day unless the student qualifies for a fee waiver. - Fees must be deposited within one week of collection and cannot be held until the student makes a team. - Students who qualify under the Federal Free or Reduced-Price Meal Program are exempt from athletic fees. - Athletic fees for athletes who are not enrolled in a Poudre School District school shall be 150% of the amounts otherwise specified.